School Board Policy 498 -

 Adopted: may 9, 2011

-A. The School District expects that everyone will act responsibly to establish a pleasant and friendly work environment.
-However, if any school personnel or student feels he/she has been subjected to any form of disrespectful or bullying behavior by school personnel other than the School board, the person should report that conduct to his/her immediate supervisor, another member of administration, or Human Resources within three calendar days of the offense.
+A. The Sschool district expects that everyone will act responsibly to establish a pleasant and friendly work environment.
+However, if any school personnel or student feels they have been subjected to any form of disrespectful or bullying behavior by school personnel other than the Superintendent or a School Board member, the person should report that conduct to their immediate supervisor, another member of administration, or Human Resources within three calendar days of the offense.
 While written reports are encouraged, a complaint may be made orally.
 All school personnel should notify a member of administration regarding any disrespectful or bullying behavior that they witness or are told another person received.
 No personnel of the school district shall permit, condone or tolerate disrespectful or bullying behavior.
 Any school personnel receiving a complaint shall advise the immediate supervisor, the Director of Human Resources or the Superintendent of the complaint.

 B. Depending upon the nature and seriousness of the complaint, the supervisor or other administrator receiving the complaint shall determine the nature and scope of the investigation or follow-up procedures.
 If the complaint involves serious allegations, the matter shall promptly be referred to the Superintendent who shall determine what type of investigation should be conducted.
 The Superintendent shall determine the nature and scope of the investigation and designate the person responsible for the investigation or follow-up relating to the complaint.
 The designated investigator shall ascertain details concerning the complaint and respond promptly to the appropriate administrator concerning the status or outcome of the matter.